J. Turner Whitted: Early life and education

-Whitted was born in Durham, North Carolina and grew up in Winston-Salem.
+Whitted was born in Durham, North Carolina, and grew up in Winston-Salem.

-Whitted took his BSE and MS degrees in electrical engineering from Duke University, then received his PhD from North Carolina State University in 1978 and joined Bell Labs.
+Whitted received his BSE and MS degrees in electrical engineering from Duke University, received his PhD from North Carolina State University in 1978, and joined Bell Labs.

 Career

 In December 1983, Whitted co-founded computer graphics technology firm Numerical Design Limited (NDL) with Dr. Robert Whitton.
-Whitted would serve as president and technical director at NDL until 1996, and continue as a director of the company until NDL's merger with Emergent Game Technologies in 2005.
+Whitted would serve as president and technical director at NDL until 1996 and continue as a director of the company until NDL's merger with Emergent Game Technologies in 2005.

-He later worked at Microsoft Research, and in 2014 joined NVidia Research.
+He later worked at Microsoft Research and in 2014 joined NVidia Research.

-Whitted is currently an Adjunct Research Professor at the University of North Carolina at Chapel Hill, and Adjunct Professor at North Carolina State University.
+Whitted is currently an adjunct research professor at the University of North Carolina at Chapel Hill and adjunct professor at North Carolina State University.

 He is a member of the National Academy of Engineering and was awarded the Steven Anson Coons Award for Outstanding Creative Contributions to Computer Graphics in 2013.